-- Always do what is best for your charity

-As a charity trustee you have a legal responsibility to put the interests of your charity above your own interests.
-All the charity trustees are collectively responsible for making sure that the charity is run properly and lawfully. - Act with care and diligence You have to protect your charity including its beneficiaries, assets and reputation. - Understand your charity's legal responsibilities

-Make sure your charity is meeting its legal duties under charity law and other relevant laws. - All charity trustees have a collective responsibility to manage conflicts of interest and to act in the charity's interests. - Know and understand your charitable purpose(s) Everything you do should be directed at achieving only the purposes set out in your governing document. - Have a copy of your governing document

-Know what it says, understand what it means, and what you have to do. - Understand your charity's finances All the charity trustees are responsible for the charity's finances and must have access to the financial records. - Send OSCR the correct information, on time You must send us your accounts, Trustees' Annual Report, External Scrutiny report, and online annual return every year. - Make sure your charity's details on the Scottish Charity Register are correct and any changes made properly You can update some details using OSCR online.
+- 1. Always do what is best for your charity: as a charity trustee you have a legal responsibility to put the interests of your charity above your own interests.
+All the charity trustees are collectively responsible for making sure that the charity is run properly and lawfully. - 2.
+Act with care and diligence: you have to protect your charity including its beneficiaries, assets and reputation. - 3.
+Understand your charity's legal responsibilities: make sure your charity is meeting its legal duties under charity law and other relevant laws. - 4.
+Declare and manage conflicts of interest: all charity trustees have a collective responsibility to manage conflicts of interest and to act in the charity's interests. - Know and understand your charitable purpose(s): everything you do should be directed at achieving only the purposes set out in your governing document. - 6.
+Have a copy of your governing document: know what it says, understand what it means, and what you have to do. - 7.
+Understand your charity's finances: all the charity trustees are responsible for the charity's finances and must have access to the financial records. - 8.
+Send OSCR the correct information, on time: you must send us your accounts, Trustees' Annual Report, External Scrutiny report, and online annual return every year. - 9.
+Make sure your charity's details on the Scottish Charity Register are correct and any changes are made properly: you can update some details using OSCR online.
 It's a legal requirement for you to make sure Principal Contact details are up to date.
-If you want to make certain changes to your charity you must ask OSCR for permission first. - Give people the correct information

-Make sure your charity publicises that it is a charity.
+If you want to make certain changes to your charity you must ask OSCR for permission first. - 10.
+Give people the correct information: make sure your charity publicises that it is a charity.
 Display your charity number.